Volunteering and Covid-19

 Can I volunteer as a Parent Champion during Covid-19?

-Yes, our Parent Champion schemes are still operating remotely!
+Yes, our Parent Champion schemes are still operating - some remotely, some in-person - in line with current government guidelines.

 How are you making volunteers safe?